KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] code block not working in timeline
 [ ] in different bg, code block is not visible
 [ ] empty text for filename is accepting
+[ ] replace matched options are showing?

 # Completed
 [x] headings font - bold not working on switch disabled.
+[x] load next day on scroll to bottom done

+[-] dont refresh others except today's tab.
+    - can't because, while switcing tab, the navigtion is popping, no persistance. so, have to reload again.
+    - alternative is open notes in-place

 # first level filters
 [ ] have to get all note ids for top level